 The eleven period rooms are presented chronologically, starting in 1600 and concluding at the end of the 20th century.
 A short introduction illustrates a typical town house of the time, the type of furniture and furnishings and the main changes in the style of English homes.
-Visitors are invited to sit on a replica chair in each of these introductory displays, in order to get more comfortable with each century!

 In the 17th and 18th centuries the people who lived in these types of homes would typically have been merchants, financiers, doctors and lawyers.
 By the 19th century, they would have included people working in business and manufacturing.
 Now, people living in these homes could work in a diverse range of sectors, including finance, architecture and the creative industries.

 Follow the links below to find out more about each of the period rooms or click to explore the Virtual Tour or 360 panoramas.

 Drawing room, 1910